Tiffanirice23/reading-notes/code-201/class01.md

 > A majority of webpages should include a header `<header>`, navigation bar `<nav>`, main content `<main>` (with various content represented by article, section, and div elements), a sidebar `<aside>` (often nested inside a main element) and a footer `<footer>`.

 ### How does metadata influence Search Engine Optimization?
-> Metadata is used by search engines to forumlate the intention of the webpage and understand the content, and can be used yo help improve the visibility  and accessibility.
+> Metadata is used by search engines to forumlate the intention of the webpage and understand the content, and can be used you help improve the visibility  and accessibility.

 ### How is the `<meta>` HTML tag used when specifying metadata?
 > The `<meta>` element is used to specify metadata about a document that provides additional information that is not displayed on the page but could be used by broswers and search engines.
 Common uses for the <meta> element are listed below: